joefutrelle/tinycube/README.md

 This is an experiment in making an RTC out of various Adafruit boards.
-Compiling this is beyond the scope of this README as it requires specific hardware and software.
+Compiling this is beyond the scope of this README as it requires specific hardware and software, some of which is likely out of date.